subh-775/Internship-Mailing-System/README.md

-<h1>📧 Internship Mailing System – Automated Bulk Emailer for Internships</h1>
+# 📧 Internship Mailing System – Automated Bulk Emailer for Internships

-Welcome to the Internship Mailing System, a Python-based automated email solution designed to streamline the process of applying to multiple institutes, organizations, or professors for internships.
-This tool simplifies the hassle of personalized communication, enabling students to send customized emails with attachments (like resumes or cover letters) in just a few steps.
+Welcome to the **Internship Mailing System**, a Python-based automated email solution designed to streamline the process of applying to multiple institutes, organizations, or professors for internships.
+This tool simplifies the hassle of personalized communication, enabling students to send **customized emails with attachments** (like resumes or cover letters) in just a few steps.

-<h1>🚀 Key Features</h1>
+## 🚀 Key Features
-<b>Automated Personalized Emails</b>: Use templates to dynamically generate emails with placeholders like `{professor_name}`, `{institute_name}`, and `{department_name}`.
+- **Automated Personalized Emails:** Use templates to dynamically generate emails with placeholders like `{professor_name}`, `{institute_name}`, and `{department_name}`.
-<b>Bulk Email Sending</b>: Load recipient details from a CSV file and efficiently send emails to multiple institutes in one go.
+- **Bulk Email Sending:** Load recipient details from a CSV file and efficiently send emails to multiple institutes in one go.
-<b>Attachment Support</b>: Attach resumes, cover letters, or other documents to each email.
+- **Attachment Support:** Attach resumes, cover letters, or other documents to each email.
-<b>Error Handling</b>: Gracefully manage issues like missing files, invalid email addresses, and SMTP authentication failures.
+- **Error Handling:** Gracefully manage issues like missing files, invalid email addresses, and SMTP authentication failures.
-<b>Gmail SMTP Integration</b>: Secure email delivery through Gmail’s SMTP server with support for app passwords.
+- **Gmail SMTP Integration:** Secure email delivery through Gmail’s SMTP server with support for app passwords.

 <h1>📂 Project Structure</h1>
 `credentials.py` – Store email and app password securely.